 - Do you pay your bills on time and in full?

-If these answers are no, you’ll be better off saving money over time to pay for the vacation you want to take.
-Don’t ruin your credit by applying for credit cards you can’t handle properly.
+If these answers are no, you’ll be better off saving money little by little to pay for the vacation you want to take.

 You should also consider these two points carefully.

 - If you’re applying for a loan, like for a mortgage, a car, or college tuition, finish this process first before applying for any credit cards.

 - If your credit score is under 700, it will be difficult for you to be approved for travel rewards credit cards.
 Work to bring up your credit score before applying for any.
 A tool like Experian Boost can help you increase your FICO® score.
 It’s a completely free tool with no credit card required that can instantly improve your credit score by factoring your mobile phone and utility bills.

 - If either of the two points above apply to you, earn miles and points with shopping portals and dining programs in the meanwhile.